redballoonsecurity/ofrak/docs/environment-setup.md

 The command `python3 build_image.py --config ofrak-binary-ninja.yml --base --finish` will build an image using Docker BuildKit secrets so that neither the license nor serial number are exposed in the built Docker image.
 (If [Docker BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) is not enabled in your environment, precede the `python3 build_image.py` command with `DOCKER_BUILDKIT=1`.)

-See [the Binary Ninja user guide](https://ofrak.com/docs/user-guide/binary_ninja.html) for more information about using Binary Ninja wiht OFRAK.
+See the [Binary Ninja user guide](./user-guide/binary_ninja.md) for more information about using Binary Ninja with OFRAK.

 ### Useful Docker Commands